Mystical Seven (Missouri): Colors

+Peace pipe

 In 1929, Mizzou athletic director Chester M. Brewer, along with the Mystical Seven, began the tradition of smoking the Tiger–Sooner Peace Pipe at halftime of the annual Missouri–Oklahoma football game.
 The peace pipe became a traveling trophy in 1940, when a pipe was donated by John S. Knight, the former president of the MU's Men's Alumni Association.
 The pipe had belonged to Chief White Eagle of the Pawnee tribe, and it was believed to be at least 100 years old at the time it was donated.
 The tradition of the peace pipe as a traveling trophy was entrusted to MU's Mystical Seven and OU's PE-ET, who would share the peace pipe in the end zone at halftime to celebrate the two universities.
 The society of the winning university would return the peace pipe to its university until the next meeting of the two teams.

 For unknown reasons, the exchange of the peace pipe stopped after the 1974 football season, with the pipe in possession of the University of Oklahoma.
 Following the 1998 victory over Oklahoma by Missouri, the Missouri Alumnus magazine published an article in 1999 regarding the former tradition that brought new interest in its revival.
 Oklahoma's athletic director, Joe Castiglione, was quoted as promising to look for the missing peace pipe.
 While the two schools regularly played in all sports when both were members of the Big Eight Conference, annual football games ended after the 1995 season, when the Big 12 Conference began play.
-They continued to play annually in other sports, most notably men's basketball, until Missouri left the Big 12 for the Southeastern Conference in 2012; since then, the men's basketball teams have played only once, in the 2014–15 season as part of the Big 12/SEC Challenge.
-The exchange now occurs during halftime of the men's basketball game.
+They continued to play annually in other sports, most notably men's basketball, until Missouri left the Big 12 for the Southeastern Conference in 2012; since then, the men's basketball teams have played twice, once in the 2014–15 season as part of the Big 12/SEC Challenge and once in the 2020-2021 NCAA Tournament.
+However, Oklahoma joined the SEC on July 1, 2024.
 With the pipe still missing, the traditional exchange was replaced by a piece of slate from MU's Memorial Union, as both Missouri and Oklahoma have a Memorial Union.